One Answer to CancerOctober 21, 2020 2020-12-09 14:55

 Whatever the diet, Dr. Gonzalez’s nutritional approach was always supplemented with varying quantities of specific digestive enzymes, plus a number of detoxification procedures, including the infamous coffee enemas.
 They may sound folksy, but there is no more efficient way of detoxifying the liver than through a coffee enema.
 They were used in hospitals for decades, including in the success treatment of bipolar disorder, and featured in the Merck manual for 60 years.

-To learn more about the brilliant Dr. Nicholas Gonzalez, you can pre-order his authorised biography, The Maverick M.D., written by Mary Swander, one of his cancer survivors.
+To learn more about the brilliant Dr. Nicholas Gonzalez, you can pre-order his authorised biography, The Maverick M.D., written by Mary Swander, who is also one of his patients.
 It’s available from The Nicholas Gonzalez Foundation.